polimi-ispl/prnu-anonymization-detector/README.md

-# PRNU ANONYMIZATION DETECTOR
-IMAGE ANONYMIZATION DETECTION WITH DEEP HANDCRAFTED FEATURES (ICIP 2019)
+# IMAGE ANONYMIZATION DETECTION WITH DEEP HANDCRAFTED FEATURES
+This is the original code implementation of the paper:

+*N. Bonettini, D. Güera, L. Bondi, P. Bestagini, E.J.
+Delp, S. Tubaro, "Image Anonymization Detection With Deep Handcrafted Features", IEEE International Conference on Image Processing (ICIP), 2019*

+Please, cite this if you use this code for your research.

 ## Prerequisites